aws/amazon-genomics-cli/site/content/en/docs/Concepts/data.md

 ### Read and Write

 The default value of `readOnly` is `true`.
-At the time of writing, write access is not supported (except for the AGC core S3 bucket)
+At the time of writing, write access is not supported (except for the Amazon Genomics CLI core S3 bucket)

 ### Access to a Prefix